Turkey flies 3 suspected Gulenists from Gabon in covert swoop

 Gulen's group had built up huge influence in Turkey but also abroad -- notably in Africa, the Balkans and Central Asia -- in particular through an education network.

-In the Gabon operation, one of the suspects was a school principal in Libreville and an education coordinator of Gulen schools operating across Kenya.
+In the Gabon operation, one of the suspects is accused of being the education coordinator of Gulen schools operating across Kenya and another of being director general of Gulen schools in Gabon, according to Anadolu.

-The second suspect was also a school principal, while the third was director general of Gulen schools in Gabon and steered the group's money transfers from Europe to Africa, according to Anadolu.

 Turkish President Recep Tayyip Erdogan (L) met his Gabonese counterpart Ali Bongo Ondimba (R) in 2015